 Hours: 9 a.m. – 6 p.m. weekends, 9 a.m. – 5 p.m. weekdays

 Remember: Parking is free.
 There are two entrances: one on York Street, and the other on Josephine (both one-ways).
-There is also an on-site café and gift shop, and plenty of restrooms.
+There’s also an on-site café and a gift shop, plus plenty of restrooms.